boazbk/tcs/lec_03_computation.md

 * Response to a stimulus by a member of a collection (e.g., a bee in a colony, a trader in a market).

-### Boolean formulas with AND, OR, and NOT.

-Let us try to "err on the side of simplicity" and model computation in the simplest possible way.
+To formally define algorithms, let us try to "err on the side of simplicity" and model our "basic steps" as truly minimal.
 For example, here are some very simple functions:

 * $OR:\{0,1\}^2 \rightarrow \{0,1\}$ defined as